stkr/dotfiles/.local/share/nvim/site/pack/skr/start/nvim-cmp/README.md

 #### sources (type: table<cmp.SourceConfig>)

-Globals source lists are listed in the `source` table.
+Global source lists are listed in the `source` table.
 These are applied to all buffers.
 The order of the sources list helps define the source priority, see the *sorting.priority_weight* options below.

 It is possible to setup different source lists for different filetypes, this is an example using the `FileType` autocommand to setup different sources for the lua filetype.
+This will overwrite your global sources for the buffer.

 ```viml
 " Setup buffer configuration (nvim-lua source only enables in Lua filetype).